-Figure 8-2.
-Cargo Liner Test Specimen Retaining Frame 8.3.2 Test Burner If a NexGen Sonic type burner is to be used, see section 8.3 in the Chapter 8 Supplement for all test burner information.
-Otherwise, the burner will be mounted on a swiveling device capable of allowing it to be directed away from the test specimen during warmup as shown in figure 8.3.
+Figure 8-3.
+Cargo Liner Test Horizontal Sample Panel Retaining Frame 8.3.2 Test Burner The burner should be mounted on a swiveling device capable of allowing it to be directed away from the test sample during warmup as shown in figure 8.4.
 The burner will be a modified gun type, such as Park Model DPL 3400, Lennox Model OB-32, or Carlin Model 200 CRD.
-Flame characteristics can be enhanced by the optional use of a static disk or tabs.
+Flame characteristics can be enhanced by the optional use of a static disk or tabs as described in section 8.6.7.
 Major deviations, such as a different burner type, should have thorough comparison testing.
 Temperature and heat flux measurements, as well as test results, must correspond to those produced by an FAA approved burner.
+NOTE 1: The basic burner and the use of tabs are described in FAA Powerplant Engineering Report No. 3A, "Standard Fire Test Apparatus and Procedure for Flexible Hose Assemblies," dated March 1978, and Report No. DOT/FAA/RD/76/213, "Re-evaluation of Burner Characteristics for Fire Resistant Tests," dated January 1977.
+The test settings specified in this specification, however, differ from those specified in the above reports.
+NOTE 2: If a sonic type burner is to be used, see Chapter 8 Supplement for all test burner information.